 There were several metrics that were candidate for inclusion in the index based on responsiveness to the generalized stressor gradient.
 The metric selection process included calculation of the DE and Z-score for each metric in each of the preliminary site classes (plains, mid-elevation, and high elevation, see Appendix D).
 The metrics were organized by trait type and the most responsive metrics in each metric category and across the site classes were considered for index trials.
 If there were many strong and consistently responsive metrics, the metric selection was based on the relative strength of responses, metric format (e.g., the percent of taxa metrics were preferred over number of taxa), and metric transparency (rational response mechanisms and uncomplicated calculation).

-To find metric combinations that resulted in responsive index options, an iterative code was run that combined and evaluated all possible sets of selected metrics limited to seven metrics per set.
+To find metric combinations that resulted in responsive index options, an iterative code was run that combined and evaluated all possible sets of selected metrics limited to six or seven metrics per set.
 Metric combinations were randomly determined, and enough combinations were tested to ensure that every possible combination was included.
 For the randomization, all available data were used.
 For sites with more than one sample, the randomized datasets chose a sample at random from among those available at the site.
 This method accounts for the variation that occurred between samples taken at the sites at different times.
 The combinations were run on four randomized training data sets and the average DE of each index across the four data sets was calculated.
 The indices that performed best when evaluated with the DE were correlated with individual stressors.

 Precision Analysis